Logging the Jordan River: Rail, Roads and a Changing Watershed

 Rail into the Valley

-In the Jordan River, that began with a narrow-gauge railway running more than five miles inland from the coast.
+To make that scale of logging possible, access had to be built.
+In the Jordan River, that began with a narrow-gauge railway that ran more than five miles inland from the coast.

 The railway shaped the early footprint of logging in the watershed.
 Timber within reach of the line could be harvested and transported efficiently.
-Beyond it, the forest remained largely intact.

 This kind of rail-based logging was common across coastal British Columbia in the early 20th century.
 Railways allowed companies to move large volumes of timber from steep, heavily forested terrain that would have otherwise been difficult to access.

-Over time, transport evolved.
 As road-building technologies improved and heavy equipment became more widely used, rail lines were phased out.
 In the Jordan River, as elsewhere, roads replaced rail, allowing logging to extend further into the watershed and into terrain that had previously been inaccessible.

 Published in the Times Colonist on February 20, 1983.